ruby2332ruby/PaperReading/PaperReading4_SphereFace_Deep Hypersphere Embedding for Face Recognition.md

 A-Softmax loss that enables convolutional neural networks (CNNs) to learn angularly discriminative features.

 ## A-Softmax loss
-A-Softmax loss can be viewed as imposing discriminative constraints on a hypersphere manifold, which intrinsically matches the prior that faces also lie on a mani-fold.
+A-Softmax loss can be viewed as imposing discriminative constraints on a hypersphere manifold, which intrinsically matches the prior that faces also lie on a manifold.
 * A-Softmax loss defines a large angular margin learning task with adjustable difficulty(m).
 * Lower bound of mmin in binary-class case is 2+√3.
 * Lower bound of mmin in multi-class case is 3.